fqqlsun/LEAF_production/README.md

 ---

-## Known Limitations

-While GEE-HybridTC is a robust production tool, users should be aware of the following operational constraints:
-* **GEE Quota Limits:** Large batch processing exports spanning multiple years or massive custom regions may occasionally encounter Earth Engine memory ceilings (`User memory limit exceeded`) or user rate-limiting constraints.
-Users can mitigate this by chunking their runs into smaller temporal or spatial subsets.
-* **Persistent Persistent Cloud Cover:** In sub-polar or intensely cloud-dominated macroclimates where zero clear-sky satellite inputs are recorded across entire seasons, the underlying spline-STL interpolation algorithms may exhibit higher uncertainty or default to flag pixels as invalid within the QC layer.
-* **Sensor-Specific Calibration:** Minor discrepancies in biophysical product cross-calibration may occur at transition edges where data streams blend between older sensors (e.g., Landsat 5) and newer architectures (e.g., Sentinel-2).

----

 ## Citation Information

-If you use this software tool, the underlying `HybridTC` algorithm, or data generated by it in a scientific publication, thesis, or academic report, please cite the following original work:
+If you use this software tool, its submodules, or data generated by it in a scientific publication, thesis, or academic report, please cite the following original work:

 > *[Placeholder: Insert your primary publication details here]*
 > **Example Format:**